 Mr. Ward hopes the refurbished Village Hall will be ready for use by mid-June.
 “As well as WREN providing the final funding to get us to our target to enable the refurbishment, the Trustees are grateful to our own Parish Council for their fantastic support and to the people of Massingham who have worked hard with organising and supporting events at the Hall to raise funds and to get this project underway.”

 VILLAGE HALL REGULAR EVENTS

 Great Massingham has a large hall which is used for a variety of village functions, from plays and pantomimes, through to dances, musical entertainment and sports events plus regular events:

-Keep Fit Wednesdays from 1.45pm to 2.45pm
+Keep Fit Wednesdays 1.30pm to 2.30pm